| | |

 Advanced Trails

-Hoo Doo: A doubleblack pro-line, Hoo Doo is the hardest trail at Gold Canyon.
+• Hoo Doo: A doubleblack pro-line, Hoo Doo is the hardest trail at Gold Canyon.
 But it’s really cool and routed mainly on rock slabs.
-If you’re a strong intermediate I’d say give it a go, although you may need to walk sections.
+If you’re a strong intermediate I’d say give it a go, although you most likely will need to walk sections, especially the climb.

 Two Route recommendations